AndyWright360/Milestone-Project-1/README.md

 </details>

-- A Google Maps location widow will display the exact location of the hotel for ease of use.
+- A Google Maps location window displays the exact location of the hotel for ease of use.

 #### **Terms & Conditions**